Mind Body Relationship: Confidence Through Inner Wisdom

 Examples may include:

-• Tension headaches and migraines influenced by stress, anxiety or emotional tension
+Tension headaches and migraines influenced by stress, anxiety or negative emotions

 Mindfulness

-The work of Jon Kabat-Zinn in Full Capacity Living shares a wonderful definition of mindfulness as an awareness of the present moment, on purpose, without judgment.
+The work of practioners of mindfulness such as Jon Kabat-Zinn in Full Capacity Living shares a wonderful definition of mindfulness as an awareness of the present moment, on purpose, without judgment.
 The emphasis on intentionally choosing presence through practices like meditation, relaxation techniques, and grounding have a big impact on physical well-being.
 Many people undergoing painful experiences and illness can see a positive impact from practicing mindfulness, as well as those who are looking to sharpen their awareness skills for everyday stress and anxiety resilience.

 “One very important domain of our lives and experience that we tend to miss, ignore, abuse, or lose control of as a result of being in the automatic pilot mode is our own body.”